over45Codes/WebDev/README.md

 **Thoughts:** Excited to be starting this!!!

-**Link to work:** My GitHub Still need to create a separate log repo ( - Grace Castaneda - Full Stack Developer - [Linkedin](https://www.linkedin.com/in/castanedagrace/) )
+**Link to work:** My GitHub Still need to create a separate log repo ...

+## Author

+- Grace Castaneda - Full Stack Developer - [Linkedin](https://www.linkedin.com/in/castanedagrace/)